robin-kim-0/DeepField-PQO/README.md

 # 4 Use Cases for DeepField-PQO AMI with AWS Elemental

-The DeepField-PQO is a GPU-based AMI that performs real-time video quality enhancement for low-resolution videos, including upscaling and noise reduction.
+The DeepField-PQO is a next-generation AI-based pre-processor that intelligently optimizes video data prior to the encoder.
 This document describes two representative live integration use cases within the AWS Elemental environment (MediaConnect, MediaLive, MediaConvert).

 ### [Use case A : MediaConnect → DeepField-PQO → MediaLive](./use-cases/live.md)